Bone Marrow Stem Cells

 How Bone Marrow Stem Cells Work

-Bone marrow has long been recognized as an alternative source of potent stem cells for those infrequent instances when using adipose cells is not appropriate.
+Bone marrow has long been recognized as an alternative source of potent stem cells.
 NSI’s advanced harvesting technique isolates the highest possible stem cell count while also retaining platelets that significantly aid stem cell stimulation.
 Our procedures also retain growth factors that help boost healing.

-In cases when an alternative to adipose-derived stem cells is needed, bone marrow stem cells are used in a wide variety of therapies designed to repair damage to bones, cartilage, and tissues caused by disease or physical injuries.
-Our therapies are fully FDA guidelines-compliant, using stem cells that are exclusively harvested from the patient.
+Bone marrow stem cells are used in a wide variety of therapies designed to repair damage to bones, cartilage, and tissues caused by disease or physical injuries.
+Our therapies are fully FDA guidelines-compliant, using stem cells that are exclusively harvested from the patient with no manipulation.
 Every step of every stem cell bone marrow therapy is conducted in-house right in the clinic.
 This reduces risks of contamination to literally nothing.
 Since the stem cells are the patient’s own, the risk of rejection is effectively eliminated.

 Therapeutic uses of stem cell bone marrow therapy include: